hunj/hTracer/README.md

 *Coming soon...*

 ### Running
-Write a list of IP addresses to probe around, separated by newline, using your favorite text editor:
+Write a list of websites to probe around, separated by newline, using your favorite text editor:

 ```
 $ vi targets.txt